 As a teacher of yoga for teens (and mother of two teenagers!)
 I was happy to be able to connect with Mrs Antonietta Rozzi who heads up Sarva Yoga International, which is working for the promotion of yoga in schools around the world.

 I was personally very moved to witness a palpable (healthy) pride amongst Indian delegates and presenters.
-I have practiced yoga for over 30 years and been professionally involved in it for two decades, and have traveled across India in search of yoga and Ayurveda schools over 20 times in as many years.
+I have practised yoga for over 30 years and been professionally involved in it for two decades, and have travelled across India in search of yoga and Ayurveda schools over 20 times in as many years.
 Until recently there was sometimes a sense that Indians looked to Western validation in order for these practices to be valued by Indians themselves, often seen for example in the many Indian teachers who adopt a more Western (physical) approach to yoga and leaving behind some of what indeed makes the practice so powerful.

 There were many expressions of gratitude to Mr Narendra Modi’s initiatives regarding yoga, with a general recognition that yoga (and yoga therapy) has been taken more seriously and is more visible as a result.
 The consensus was that Mr Modi has contributed to restoring yoga (and Ayurveda) to its rightful place of importance amongst Indians themselves, as well as the rest of the world.

-In a particularly touching message, Dr Dilip Sarkar, MD, FACS, President of the International Association of Yoga Therapists (of which I am a member since 2007), became quite emotional when he told the plenary that he had felt compelled to leave India over 40 years ago, but that he was personally grateful to Mr Modi for restoring his pride in India and vindicating his long career in yoga therapy.
+In a particularly touching message, Dr Dilip Sarkar, MD, FACS, President of the International Association of Yoga Therapists (of which I have been a member since 2007), became quite emotional when he told the plenary that he had felt compelled to leave India over 40 years ago, but that he was personally grateful to Mr Modi for restoring his pride in India and vindicating his long career in yoga therapy.

 It was a truly enriching and inspiring event, and I left with a renewed sense of why I practice and teach yoga and yoga therapy.